PewDiePie vs. T-Series: Real-time LIVE YouTube subscriber counts

 Fans can watch the race between the two channels below thanks to a live feed of their respective subscriber counts provided by FlareTV, a channel run by two Canadian teens who took advantage of their battle to create one of the most-viewed live streams in YouTube’s history.

 Some changes in the statistics have been both shocking and dramatic in recent times, with the release of new video content on the channels proving to be a catalyst for both parties.
-Therefore, expect things to change very quickly as the pair approach the next major milestone of 95 million.
+Therefore, expect things to change as the pair approach the next major milestone of 95 million.

 As mentioned earlier, the Congratulations diss track has caused quite the stir in the rivalry between the two channels.
 While it might have proven to be highly popular in Pewds’ circles, T-Series have launched take down orders against both the new track and ‘Bitch Lasagna’ to have the videos blocked in India.